rsyslog/rsyslog/source/historical/php_syslog_ng.rst

 We could have extracted just the date and time parts of the respective properties.
 However, this is more complicated and also adds processing time to rsyslogd's processing (substrings must be extracted).
-So we take a full mysql-formatted timestamp and supply it to MySQL.
+So we take a full MariaDB/MySQL-formatted timestamp and supply it to MariaDB/MySQL.
 The sql engine in turn discards the unneeded part.
 It works pretty well.
-As of my understanding, the inefficiency of discarding the unneeded part in MySQL is lower than the efficiency gain from using the full timestamp in rsyslogd.
+As of my understanding, the inefficiency of discarding the unneeded part in MariaDB/MySQL is lower than the efficiency gain from using the full timestamp in rsyslogd.
 So it is most probably the best solution.

 Please note that rsyslogd knows two different timestamp properties: one is timereported, used here.
 It is the timestamp from the message itself.